 Alcohol and Growth Hormones

 If the release of these hormones is not adequate, your muscle development is going to change significantly.

 But since alcohol generally disrupts your regular sleep rhythms, there is a good chance that it will disturb the release of growth hormones.

 Alcohol and Testosterone

-Alcohol and Recovery
+How Alcohol Affects Muscle Recovery

 Alcohol and Dehydration

 Therefore, you need to compensate that loss or fluid by drinking enough water or other non-alcoholic drink (that does not contain caffeine).

 It can result in lower physical performance, may induce fatigue, cause hunger pangs (a serious problem for people on a lean diet) and disrupt your ability to produce ATP– the original source of muscular energy.

 Alcohol and Glycogen Synthesis

 If an increase in strength levels is not your primary goal alcohol can still do you harm.

 The extra increase in rate because of alcohol consumption is going to put extra stress on you and this will make the workout feel much harder for you.

 If you were wondering whether or not to indulge in some drinks, just be sure you remember all these factors about alcohols affect on muscle growth.

 Just remember to be moderate.
 In addition, try to eat more vegetables throughout the day, drink more water with the alcohol, and if you can, sleep a bit more than normal after those drinking sessions.